 Maintain a Regular Routine

-Another way to ease the adjustment is to maintain your dog’s same routine.
+Another way to ease the adjustment of moving with your dog is to maintain his or her same routine.
 Even though you need to unpack and do many other things, make sure you keep your dog’s same walking, eating, and playing schedule.
 This routine helps your dog feel loved and cared for.
 It ensures your dog that his or her daily life hasn’t changed much, even when he or she is in a strange, new place.

 Take Your Dog to the Vet